 Therefore, invest in your capabilities, practicing the continuous approach to both performance acceleration and performance measurement and gauging the impact of employee engagement and turnover very closely.

 In the end, you cannot achieve the highest of goals all alone.
 You need a team that believes in you and supports you.
-On top of that, you need tech integration to help you manage and monitor performance.
+On top of that, you need tech integration to help you all performance managemet and monitor your goals.
 So you know that you’re moving ahead in the correct direction.